Africa travel destination

 Is it safe to travel to Africa?

-Do I need a visa to visit Africa?
+Do I need a visa for every country in Africa?

 Ready for Africa?